Nov 2, 2023

 First, it’s important to know the signs of seasonal affective disorder.

-“SAD is a recurrent pattern for most people, and it’s treatable,” said Dr. Ken Duckworth, senior medical director for behavioral health at Blue Cross Blue Shield of Massachusetts.
+“SAD is a recurrent pattern for most people, and it’s treatable,” said Dr. Ken Duckworth, chief medical officer at National Alliance on Mental Illness.

 SAD, which affects nearly 10 million Americans, is more likely to be diagnosed in younger adults, those who live farther in the Northern Hemisphere, those with a family history, those who have depression or bipolar disorder, and women.
 For some, it kicks in with the end of Daylight Saving Time, which this year comes on Nov.
 6 and will bring earlier dusks.

 “The name of the game is to understand your response to seasonal changes,” Duckworth said.
 “The name of the game is self-knowledge.
 Each individual should have a good handle on how you do seasonally, especially if you are in any of these risk categories.”